holepunchto/hyperdht/README.md

 If called with a string the string will be hashed, to a generic hash of `size` length.

-If called without any inputs, or with a number, random butes of `size` length will be generated.
+If called without any inputs, or with a number, random bytes of `size` length will be generated.

 The `salt` can optionally be passed in `mutable.put` and `mutable.get` options.
 Salt values can be used as a sort of secondary UID, allowing multiple values to be stored under the same public key.
 Min `size` is 16 bytes, max `size` is 64 bytes.